 District Court restraining order Jurisdiction:

-If you are seeking a RO against a prior friend, neighbor, landlord or anyone else then the restraining order must be filed in Superior Court.
+If you are seeking a Restraining order against a prior friend, neighbor, landlord or anyone else then the restraining order must be filed in Superior Court.
 Violation of a Superior Court restraining order does not constitute a crime.
-Violation of a Superior Court RO is punishable by contempt which could potentially lead to a period of incarceration.
+Violation of a Superior Court Restraining order is punishable by contempt which could potentially lead to a period of incarceration.

-What is the difference between a RO and a no contact order?
+What is the difference between a Restraining order and a no contact order?

 If there is a no contact order protecting me in Rhode Island should I also obtain a RO?

-A no contact order expires when a case is dismissed; a person is found not guilty or after any sentence expires.
-The No Contact order will expire when probation or a filing or suspended sentence is over.
-If you feel you need protection in case the no contact order expires and are in fear of the person then you may consider seeking a restraining order in addition to the no contact order.
+A no contact order expires when a case is dismissed.
+It is also terminated when a person is found not guilty or after any sentence is completed (probation / filing / suspended sentence / deferred sentence) The No Contact order will expire when probation or a filing or suspended sentence is over.
+If you feel you need protection in case the no contact order expires and are in fear of the person then you may consider seeking a restraining order in family Court, Superior Court or District Court in addition to the no contact order.
 If there are issues concerning child support and visitation then you may want to seek a restraining order in addition to a no contact order.

 The American Bar states,”Approximately 1.3 million women and 835,000 men are physically assaulted by an intimate partner annually in the United States.
 Patricia Tjaden & Nancy Thoennes, U.S. Dep’t of Just., NCJ 183781, Full Report of the Prevalence, Incidence, and Consequences of Intimate Partner Violence Against Women: Findings from the National Violence Against Women Survey, at iv(2000), available athttp://www.ojp.usdoj.gov/nij/pubs-sum/183781.htm http://www.americanbar.org/groups/domestic_violence/resources/statistics.html